 It took a while for the spectators to arrive from the upper levels, as the elevator could fit in only three wheelchairs at a time.
 Those who could walk independently settled down on neatly aligned brown, cushioned chairs.
 Those in wheelchairs were positioned so that they left enough space for the actors to walk through and reach every viewer.

-The venue of the performance was the Diacor retirement home in Bad Honnef, a spa town in western Germany.
-The show was a humorous musical called Journey to the South Side, performed by the theatre ensemble Demenzionen, about a family’s holiday from West Germany to Italy in the 1950s.
-The multisensory performance was interactive and took its viewers back into their past, a place where they felt most comfortable.
+Being performed at the Diacor retirement home in Bad Honnef, a spa town in western Germany, the show was a humorous musical called Journey to the South Side, about a family’s holiday from West Germany to Italy in the 1950s.
+The multisensory performance by the theatre ensemble Demenzionen was interactive, and took its viewers back into their past, a place where they felt most comfortable.